 I came up with the idea for this route when I heard that the Richmond-San Rafael Bridge bike lane would soon open.
-The concept is based on the Seven Bridges of Königsberg, a famous problem in mathematics.
+The concept is inspired by the Seven Bridges of Königsberg, a famous problem in mathematics.
 This route crosses every bridge across the San Francisco Bay on which bicycles are permitted.

 I will accept EPP (electronic proof of passage).
 See the RUSA rules for permanent riders for details.